 What just happened?

 Cable companies want to lower their direct costs and simplify their obligations.
-In the Fall of 2018, a docket about “implementation of cable act” (stakeholder roles and financial obligations) was put on the Federal Communication Commission’s (FCC) agenda.
+In the Fall of 2018, a docket about the “implementation of cable act” (stakeholder roles and financial obligations) was put on the Federal Communication Commission’s (FCC) agenda.
 A year later after testimony from business, community advocates, cable TV viewers, and legislators an Order was published in the Federal Register.
 Within it, is a framework of what are allowable fees & services and subsequent roles & responsibilities in the overall funding of Community Media.
 The intent of the existing decades-old Cable Act was deciphered and tweaked with an accountant’s point-of-view and set forth in lawyer language.

 The effective date of the FCC order is Sept.
 27th, 2019.
 The impact takes effective in 2020 as there are 120 days designated to resolve interpretations and administrative changes associated with related change orders that are both cable company and franchise-specific interpretations of the FCC Order.